skypilot-sds/airflow-provider-skypilot/README.md

 ## Configuration
-A SkyPilot provider process runs on an Airflow worker, but it stores its metadata into the Airflow master node.
+A SkyPilot provider process runs on an Airflow worker, but stores its metadata into the Airflow master node.
 This scheme allows a set of consecutive sky tasks runs across multiple workers by sharing the metadata.

-Following settings in the `docker-compose.yaml` defines the data sharing, including cloud credentials, metadata and workspace.
+Following settings in the `docker-compose.yaml` defines the data mount, including cloud credentials, metadata and workspace.

 ```yaml
 x-airflow-common: